dcaohuu18/npc_gzip_reprod/README.md

+🔴 This is an attempt to reproduce the paper: *“Low-Resource” Text Classification: A Parameter-Free Classification Method with Compressors*.
+This repository was cloned from https://github.com/bazingagin/npc_gzip.

+🔴 Most of the modifications took place in the `original_codebase` folder.
+The instruction for running the code can be found below.

+---

 # Code for Paper: “Low-Resource” Text Classification: A Parameter-Free Classification Method with Compressors

 This paper is accepted to Findings of [ACL2023](https://aclanthology.org/2023.findings-acl.426/).